w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-monitor-your-node.md

 Next, create another `systemd` configuration file named `alertmanager.service` by running the command `sudo nano /etc/systemd/system/alertmanager.service` with the following config.

-> SERVER_IP - Change to your host IP address amd make sure port 9093 is opened
+> SERVER_IP - Change to your host IP address and make sure port 9093 is opened

 ```
 [Unit]